-Helikites exploit both wind and helium to fly.
-They use a balloon plus a specially designed kite with a long keel for stabilisation.
-The result - many times more lift than normal blimps for less helium.
+Helikites take advantage of both wind and helium to fly.
+For stabilisation, they use a balloon plus a specially designed kite with a long keel.
+The result: much more lift than normal blimps for less helium.

-Helikites exploit wind very well, and will fly in a breeze even if they are weighed down to be heavier than air.
+Helikites exploit wind very well and will fly in a breeze, even if they are weighed down to be heavier than air.
 This means that no extra helium is needed to fight the wind, which eliminates the need for 80% of the helium compared to normal aerostats.
-Also, higher wind speeds give more lift to Helikites so tether drag is not nearly so much of a problem because as the drag on the tether increases so does the lift from the Helikite to compensate.
-So, even tiny Helikites can fly to many thousands of feet in the slightest breeze.
+Additionally, higher wind speeds give more lift to Helikites.
+This means that tether drag is not as much of a problem, because as the drag on the tether increases so does the lift from the Helikite to compensate.
+So even tiny Helikites can fly to many thousands of feet in the slightest breeze.

-The fat rounded balloon is strong enough to take a good pressure of helium without bursting.
-So high winds do not distort it, as with a conventional blimp.
-Also, the kite spar lying along the bottom of the balloon creates a semi-rigid aerostat with the advantage of extremely good resistance to wind distortion.
+The fat, rounded balloon is strong enough to take a good pressure of helium without bursting.
+High winds do not distort it, as they would with a conventional blimp.
+Furthermore, the kite spar lying along the bottom of the balloon creates a semi-rigid aerostat with the advantage of extremely good resistance to wind distortion.

-The simple oblate spheroid balloon is relatively easy to make, compared to the complex shape of conventional blimps and does not have their difficult sealing problems.
-The result is that leaking seams are very unusual with Helikites, whereas normal blimps often have this problem, especially as pressures increase.
+The simple, oblate spheroid balloon is relatively easy to make compared to the complex shape of conventional blimps, and does not have their difficult sealing problems.
+As a result, leaking seams are very unusual with Helikites.
+Conversely, normal blimps often have this problem, especially as pressures increase.

 The wide shape of the Helikite gives useful aerodynamic lift.
 Powerful stability is provided by the kite with its keel and by the position of the helium balloon above the kite.

-The relatively fat balloon is 75% spherical.
-So the weight of the balloon envelope is minimised.
 The kite weighs little and provides the balloon with rigidity at lower pressures.
-The rounded balloon is a very strong elastic shape and is resistant to pressure changes.
+The rounded balloon is a very strong elastic shape and is resistant to changes in pressure.

-An 11m3 Helikite will lift 5.5 kg in no wind and will lift 2 kg to about 7,000ft in a breeze Helikites fulfil peoples' expectations of lighter-than-air aerostats.
-This is why thousands are sold worldwide for a very wide variety of tasks, many of which were not possible before the advent of Helikites.
+An 11m3 Helikite will lift 5.5kg in no wind and will lift 2 kg to about 7,000ft in a breeze.
+Helikites fulfil peoples' expectations of lighter-than-air aerostats.
+This is why thousands are sold worldwide for a very wide variety of tasks, many of which were not possible before the invention of Helikites.

 Effect of Wind on Compact Aerostats

 Payload Attachment System (PAS) - This is a carbon-fibre stabilisation system designed for use with cameras.
-It enables the camera to be positioned steadily below the Helikite keel to give 360 degrees uninterrupted viewing.
+It enables the camera to be positioned steadily below the Helikite keel to give 360 degrees of uninterrupted viewing.
 It will add about 30% to the weight of the camera payload.
-So a 1Kg camera will also need 0.3Kg of PAS.
+So, a 1kg camera will also need 0.3kg of PAS.

 Material - Performance figures will vary if non-standard materials are used.

-Extreme cold - (below -15 deg C).
+Extreme cold - (below -15°C).
 These temperatures occur in high latitudes and sometimes at heights above 9,000 ft.
-In these situations there may be different balloon material used which may be heavier or cost more.
+In these situations, a different balloon material may be used which may be heavier or cost more.

 Precipitation - Rain, snow and ice will reduce the lift.
 Smaller Helikites are affected far more than the larger ones.

-Temperature, pressure and density effects - These figures are for standard temperature and pressure.
+Temperature, pressure, and density effects - These figures are for standard temperature and pressure.
 They are to be used as an approximate guide only.
 In areas of great heat or humidity there will be slightly less lift.
 Equatorial regions have thinner air which also reduces lift.
-Obviously, the air at altitude is thinner so it lifts less too.
+Obviously, the air at altitude is thinner and therefore it lifts less too.
 Air pressure affects the pressure of wind upon Helikites, so at high altitude a higher wind may be tolerated than lower down.

-Compared to standard blimps of similar sizes, the vastly greater performance of Helikites becomes obvious.
+Compared to standard blimps of similar sizes, the vastly superior performance of Helikites becomes obvious.